Furey History, Family Crest & Coats of Arms

 The surname Furey was first found in Forfarshire part of the Tayside region of North Eastern Scotland, and present day Council Area of Angus, where they held a family seat from early times.

-Important Dates for the Furey family
+Early History of the Furey family

 This web page shows only a small excerpt of our Furey research.
 Another 151 words (11 lines of text) covering the years 1301 and 1st are included under the topic Early Furey History in all our PDF Extended History products and printed products wherever possible.